 - 1987 Ford 500 fire truck with 625 GPM pump

-The City of Humboldt allows the construction of outdoor fire pits, upon application and approval of the Fire Chief.
+Outdoor Fire Pits The City of Humboldt allows the construction of outdoor fire pits, upon application and approval of the Fire Chief.
 People interested in installing or constructing an outdoor fire pit should obtain a copy of the regulations from the Fire Hall or City Hall.
-A written permit is required before installation c an begin.
+A written permit is required before installation can begin.

-For more information regarding the Fire Department, or the use of outdoor fire pits, please contact Fire Chief Norbert LeBlanc or Deputy Fire Chief Mike Kwasnica at (306) 682-2917, or contact the department by email through the Contact Us page.
+For more information regarding the Fire Department, or the use of outdoor fire pits, please contact the Fire Chief or Deputy Fire Chief at (306) 682-2917.